Plug-and-Play Measurement-Device-Independent Quantum Key Distribution

 Since we are interested in the BSM with two-photon interference, single-photon interference should be washed out.
 This can be done by inserting independently modulated AOMs in the whole interferometer arms~\cite{kim13,kim14}.
 In order to measure the single-photon and two-photon interference, Ch1 and Ch2 were directly connected to two SPDs.
 When two AOMs are synchronized, one can see clear single-photon interference, see Fig.~\ref{interference}(a).
 As shown in Fig.~\ref{interference}(b), however, the single-photon interference is washed out when two AOMs are independently modulated.

-After checking the independently modulated AOMs efficiently suppress the single-photon interference, we observed two-photon interference which is equivalent to the MDI-QKD protocol.
-Because of the long coherence length of CW-LD, it was difficult to observe Hong-Ou-Mandel (HOM) dip while scanning the optical path length.
-On behalf of that, two-photon interference was measured by changing one of the polarization states of two inputs, see Fig.~\ref{interference}(c).
+After confirming the independently modulated AOMs efficiently suppress the single-photon interference, we observed two-photon interference.
+The two-photon interference was measured by changing one of the polarization states of two inputs while the other's polarization state is unchanged, see Fig.~\ref{interference}(c).
 The error bars and solid lines are the experimental standard deviations and sine fittings, respectively.
 The interference visibilities are measured to be $31.3\pm0.89\%$ and $30.1\pm0.77\%$ when HWP1 was fixed at $0\degree$ and $22.5\degree$, respectively.
-These visibilities correspond to $47.7\pm0.90\%$ and $46.3\pm0.78\%$ for the conventional HOM dip, and these are close to the classical limit of two-photon interference visibility, $50\%$.
+These visibilities come from the way we calculate for general interference fringe.
+When we compare these with the HOM dip, these correspond to $47.7\pm0.90\%$ and $46.3\pm0.78\%$, and are close to the classical limit of two-photon interference visibility, $50\%$.